 The Company is registered with the United States Commodity Futures Trading Commission ("CFTC") as a swap dealer and subject to the minimum capital requirements of the CFTC.
-Additionally, the Company was admitted as an International Member of the Shanghai Gold Exchange on 28 April 2023.
+Additionally, the Company is an International Member of the Shanghai Gold Exchange.

 The Company's ultimate parent undertaking and controlling entity is Morgan Stanley which, together with the Company and Morgan Stanley's other subsidiary undertakings, form the Morgan Stanley Group.
 Morgan Stanley is incorporated in the State of Delaware, the United States of America.